AzizjonTuraev/book_recommendation/README.md

 ## Features
 - **Data Cleaning & Processing**: Cleaned and preprocessed the dataset to ensure data quality.
 - **Cosine Similarity**: Utilized cosine similarity to generate book recommendations.
-- **FastAPI Deployment**: Deployed the recommendation system using FastAPI.
+- **FastAPI Deployment**: The recommendation system was deployed using FastAPI.
 - **Docker Support**: Created a Dockerfile for easy deployment.
 - **Web Interface**: Built a simple web interface with HTML and JavaScript for interaction.